Eric-Chung-0511/Learning-Record/README.md

 * LinkedIn: [https://www.linkedin.com/in/ericchung0511/]

-# Thank you for your patience !
+# :raised_hands: Thank you for your patience !